dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

             <td><p>You need to find the row boundaries in your data that will yield roughly equal splits and specify them in a CSV file.
 This requires the most examination of your data, and can produce the best performance.</p>
                 <p>To use this method, you pass the CSV file to the <code>SPLIT_TABLE_OR_INDEX_AT_POINTS</code> procedure to pre-split the data, and then call the <code>BULK_IMPORT_HFILE</code> procedure to import the HFiles.</p>
                 <p>See the example in the <a href="#bulksplitrows">Bulk Import with Row Pre-Splits</a> section below.</p>
-                <p class="noteIcon">Due to the complexity of this approach, Splice Machine recommends reserving it for extreme circumstances, such as needing to ingest enormous data files in a highly performant manner.</p>
+                <p class="noteIcon">Due to the complexity of this approach, Splice Machine recommends reserving its use only after trying and not getting the required performance from using the *split keys* bulk HFile import method.</p>
             </td>
         </tr>
     </tbody>